surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Moved "Shipping delivery times" settings to a new Shipping section.
+	* Moved the "Shipping delivery times" settings to a new WooCommerce Shipping section.
 * **Bugfixes**
 	* None.
 * **Developer Notes**